whesius/ZonTools/README.md

 # ZonTools
-Tools for Developers and Administrators
+Tools for managing Services, MessageQueues and ApplicationPools